Ever since the meeting with the Union, I had been paranoid about meeting places.

 Preventer coughed, delicately.

-“Now that we understand the pain point, what might we do to rectify the situation?
+“Now that we understand the main point, what might we do to rectify the situation?
 As we mentioned, Subtracter has dispatched us to the South.
 You are the acknowledged experts in this field.
 If our actions have brought about a difficulty, then perhaps you could let us in on how we might provide relief?”

 Mover gave a sharp nod.